Merkel to discuss tighter lockdown with German states on Sunday - sources

 Since Wednesday, people in Bavaria have been allowed to leave home only for essential reasons.

-Reporting by Andreas Rinke; additional reporting by Holger Hansen.
-Writing by Tom Sims.
-Editing by Mark Potter and Toby Chopra
+Reporting by Andreas Rinke; Additional reporting by Holger Hansen; Writing by Tom Sims; Editing by Mark Potter, Toby Chopra and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.